sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

 by starting to type a few letters of this command and then hitting `Enter`.

 Visual Studio Code will download and run the container and drop you into a fully configured environment where you can proceed to compile and run SpECTRE.
+This may take a few minutes so just let VSCode run and do it's thing.
+There may be a `show logs` button somewhere on your screen if you're interested in the details of the download.

 If you are interested to learn more about how this feature works you can read through the [VS Code documentation on remote containers](https://code.visualstudio.com/docs/remote/containers)